davidebolo1993/cosigt_paper/real_data/src/README.md

+### Data preparation steps

+`sbatch` files illustrating input data preparation

-- [1](download.verkko.batches.sbatch).
-Download verkko assemblies and adatp to [PanSN-spec](https://github.com/pangenome/PanSN-spec).
+- [1](download_verkko.sbatch).
+Download (65) diploid verkko assemblies and adapt the name of the contigs to [PanSN-spec](https://github.com/pangenome/PanSN-spec) format
-- [2](download.1000G.samples.sbatch).
-Download short-read samples matching haplotypes in verkko assemblies.
-- [3](partition.verkko.bychrom.sbatch).
-Partitionate verkko assemblies by chromosome knowing which assembly belongs to which chromosome.
+- [2](partition_bychrom.sbatch).
+Partitionate verkko contigs by chromosome knowing which assembly belongs to which chromosome
-- [4](cosigt.c4.sh).
-Run cosigt on verkko assemblies and matching short-read samples for C4 region as an initial test.
+- [3](download_1000G.sbatch).
+Download short-read samples matching haplotypes in verkko assemblies (short-reads for 64/65 samples).
+Also get the reference used to decode .cram files and the primary reference for comparison
+- [4](realign_1000G.sbatch).
+Re-align short-reads to the primary reference